GValiente/torrijas/README.md

 * Uses [stb_truetype](http://nothings.org) (or, optionally, [freetype](http://freetype.org)) for font rendering.
 * Uses [stb_image](http://nothings.org) for image loading and writing.
 * Uses [GLEW](http://glew.sourceforge.net/) for wrangling OpenGL extensions or something.

+## Change log

+v0.1.2

+* OPTIMIZATION: Images with opacity are now rendered with display lists if they are enabled.
+* OPTIMIZATION: Display lists are released when they are not needed anymore.
+* FIX: Text with display lists enabled can be rendered incorrectly if the glyph atlas grows.
+* OTHER: Expected build folder info added to readme.
+* OTHER: Some CLion warnings removed.

+v0.1.1

+* FIX: Linux build.

+v0.1

+* Initial release.